SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/20-handle-long-training-runs.md

 # Handle long training runs

+Long-running activities, such as model training runs, are often better suited to a Renku [Job](../job) than to an interactive session.
+Jobs run your command in the background without relying on a browser window or notebook kernel staying open.
+See [How to submit a job](jobs/submit-a-job) to get started.

+The rest of this guide describes a workflow for long-running work **inside an interactive session** when a Job is not the right fit, or when you need to keep using a session you already have open.

-Long-running activities, such as model training runs, can benefit from a special workflow in your session.
-Sessions will stay running as long as there is user activity in the window or the CPU is used, but some cases the front-end application (e.g., JupyterLab or VSCode) may stop long-running processes.
+Long-running activities in a session can benefit from a special workflow.
+Sessions will stay running as long as there is user activity in the window or the CPU is used, but in some cases the front-end application (e.g., JupyterLab or VSCode) may stop long-running processes.

 In this situation, you should use `tmux`, a terminal multiplexer, to keep your session running.